harrydylewski/Arduino-4-Bit-LCD-Optimized-Library/README.md

 If you want maximum compatibility between UNO and MEGA, use the multiport version.
 If you know all the digital pins you're using are on the same port, then use the single port version.

+The single port version is faster, 5 cycles if the data pins are on the low 4 bits of a port, 7 on the high 4 bits of a port.
+Anywhere in between will add more cycles due to shifting.
+Multiple port writes will always be between 16-20 cycles.

 In the avr_gpio_template.h you have to define whether you're using UNO or MEGA so the pins are assigned properly.